WPLN-FM: Programming

 As is the case with other similarly-formatted NPR affiliates, WPLN-FM only broadcasts music programming on Saturday evenings, with a mixture of folk and alternative rock shows.
+WPLN-FM broadcasts using HD Radio technology.
+Its HD-2 digital subchannel offers the BBC World Service and co-owned 91.1 WNXP plays adult alternative music.
+Nashville Public Radio holds periodic on-the-air fundraisers and seeks donations on its website to support the services.

 History

+Nashville Public Library

-WPLN began as a modest extension of the city's public library system, beginning operations on December 17, 1962 from the Richland Park library branch on Charlotte Avenue in West Nashville.
-It broadcast a limited schedule, almost entirely of classical music, only on Mondays through Fridays, and was only heard in and around the city of Nashville proper.
+WPLN began as a modest extension of Nashville Public Library.
+It signed on the air on December 17, 1962.
+The studios were in the Richland Park library branch on Charlotte Avenue in West Nashville.
+It broadcast a limited schedule, almost entirely classical music, and only on Mondays through Fridays.
+The power was limited and the station was only heard in and around the city of Nashville proper.
 A year later, Nashville and Davidson County merged to form a metropolitan government.
-The library—and with it WPLN—became an arm of the new structure.
+The library, and with it WPLN, became an arm of the new structure.